Shortest Route Calculations with the ShortestPathFinder

 2. Run Workspace

 Run the workspace once more.
-The output in Visual Preview should have a noticeably shorter path since the distance is now considered.
+The output in the Visual Preview should have a noticeably shorter path, since the distance is now included.

 Output3.png

-Note that the method of multiplying the cost by distance is only one example of what might be used.
+Note that multiplying the cost by distance is only one example of what might be used.
 You could, for instance, weight the costs higher by multiplying the cost by half the distance (cost * (distance/2))

 Data Attribution